gokhankesler/med-app-a-b-testing/README.md

-# Medication App A/B Testing
+# Meditation App A/B Testing

 This project implements A/B testing of a mobile app that offers meditation services for a paid subscription as well as one-off in-app purchases.